 A little further to the south, a pair of home-run blue pistes converge and flow across a series of pisted footbridges to the base of the town chairlift in a buzzing little elevated plaza at the upper end of Park City's bustling downtown district; this is by far the most attractive base and is just a few steps away from the many shops, cafés, restaurants and bars that line the 'historic' Main Street.

-Main Street provides the heart and soul to this otherwise unusually urban-feeling ski resort, and is the main focus for Park City's nightlife, offering a wide range of good restaurants and a host of lively bars and nightclubs: the key downtown apres-ski spots nearest to the lifts are The Brewhouse and Doolan's; live music enthusiasts gravitate to the Spur Bar and Sidecar, whilst lounge lizards and clubbers head for Downstairs.
+Main Street provides the heart and soul to this otherwise unusually urban-feeling ski resort, and is the main focus for Park City's nightlife, offering a wide range of good restaurants and a host of lively bars and nightclubs: the key downtown après-ski spot nearest to the lifts is The Brew Pub, live music fans gravitate to the Spur Bar, whilst lounge lizards and clubbers head for Downstairs.
 And don't miss the High West Distillery, where you can sample one of the fantastic whiskies made on site, or just stop in for some great local food.